infinispan/infinispan-operator/README.md

 `make manager`

-## Docker Image
+## Operator Image

-To create a docker container and push to a remote repository execute:
+To create a container and push to a remote repository execute:

-`make docker-build docker-push IMG=<image_name:tag>`
+`make operator-build operator-push IMG=<image_name:tag>`

+> By default the Makefile uses `docker` to create images.
+If another container tool is desired, this can be configured by setting `CONTAINER_TOOL=podman`.

 ## Running the Operator